elg0nz/microservices-talk/microservices.md

 are apps that work outside the main web app and talk to each other via Redis, RabbitMQ or some other Pub-Sub Channel.
 And live outside the main webapp.
-Though, they are still not micro-services, to get there they need to be smaller with few dependencies, can scale individually and don't load the whole Rails app.
+Though, they are still not micro-services, to get there they need to have ideally no dependencies, can scale individually and don't load the whole Rails app.

 ---